SourceLabOrg/kafka-webview-examples/README.md

 If you don't already have an implementation, you can view the [interface here](https://github.com/apache/kafka/blob/0.11.0/clients/src/main/java/org/apache/kafka/common/serialization/Deserializer.java).

-### Packaging a Jar
+## Packaging a Jar

 It should be as simple as issuing the command `mvn package` and retrieving the compiled JAR from the target/ directory.

-If you're building from your own project, you'll need to package a JAR that contains your implementation along with any of it's required dependencies, excluding the Kafka or Kafka-WebView-Plugin dependencies.
+If you're building from your own project, you'll need to package a JAR that contains your implementations along with any of it's required dependencies, **excluding** the Kafka or Kafka-WebView-Plugin dependencies.